-- Seed is viable for 6 years.
+- Squash seeds are viable for 6 years.

 - Direct sow winter squash in the garden in spring after all danger of frost has passed and the soil has warmed to 70°F (21°C).
 In warm-winter regions, sow squash in midwinter for harvest in early summer.

 - Winter squash seeds will not germinate at a soil temperature below 66°F (18°C).